eclipsesource/tabris-js/doc/ui.md

 ## The Navigation Drawer

 The "Drawer" is a common component of mobile applications.
-It's a container that can be slid in form the left edge of the screen, often used for top-level navigation.
+It's a container that can be slid in from the left edge of the screen, often used for top-level navigation.
 In Tabris.js, such a drawer can be created by instantiating the type `Drawer`:

 ```js
 new tabris.Drawer();